alessandropellegrini/acm-sigsim-pads/README.md

 That's it!
 If you regenerate, the website already points to the new edition which is, of course, empty.
 You might want to start from copying the content of the now-past edition from previous year, and start modifying.

+### Important Dates

+The important dates table typically appears in many pages.
+To ensure consistency, the demo content relies on a dedicated file (`_important_dates.md`) which is then included into all other relevant pages.
+This ensures that if a change is made to the dates, it is immediately reflected in all the other pages.

 ## Configuration variables for an edition

 The following variables are supported for an edition: